Gazi Medical College

-Gazi Medical College (GMC) (গাজী মেডিকেল কলেজ) is the first private medical College in Khulna Division of Bangladesh.
+Gazi Medical College (GMC) (গাজী মেডিকেল কলেজ) is the first private medical school in Khulna Division of Bangladesh.
 Its former name was Khulna Surgical and Medical Hospital.
-Later, in 2011 it became a medical college.
-Now, it is a 600 bedded hospital alongside a reputable medical college with 11 different academic departments.
-It is located in Sonadanga, Khulna and is half a kilometre away from the main city bus station.
-It is affiliated with Rajshahi University, Rajshahi Medical University as well as Khulna Medical University under the Faculty of Medicine.
+Later, in 2011, it became a medical college.
+Now, it is a 600-bed hospital alongside a reputable medical college with 11 different academic departments.
+It is located in Sonadanga, Khulna, and is half a kilometre away from the main city bus station.
+It is affiliated with Rajshahi University, Rajshahi Medical University, and Khulna Medical University under the Faculty of Medicine.

 It offers a five-year course of study leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree.
 A one-year internship after graduation is compulsory for all graduates.
 The degree is recognized by the Bangladesh Medical and Dental Council.

-The college is associated with 600-bed Gazi Medical College Hospital.
+The college is associated with the 600-bed Gazi Medical College Hospital.
 MEDISCOPE is the official journal of Gazi Medical College.

 History

-Dr. Gazi Mizanur Rahman founded Gazi Medical College in 2011.
+Gazi Mizanur Rahman founded Gazi Medical College in 2011.
 Academic activities began in 2012.

-The Bachelor of Medicine, Bachelor of Surgery (MBBS) degree program is divided into four parts by the first professional, second professional, third professional and final professional examinations.
+The Bachelor of Medicine, Bachelor of Surgery (MBBS) degree program is divided into four parts by the first professional, second professional, third professional, and final professional examinations.

 Campus

-The college is located in Sonadanga Thana, Khulna Bangladesh.
+The college is located in Sonadanga Thana, Khulna, Bangladesh.
 It has an associated 600-bed hospital, the erstwhile Khulna Surgical and Medical Hospital, which became Gazi Medical College in 2011.
-There are two different buildings for Academic and Hospital Purposes.
+There are two different buildings for academic and hospital purposes.

 Organization and administration

-The college is affiliated with Rajshahi University, Rajshahi Medical University and Khulna Medical University under the Faculty of Medicine.
-The founder chairman of the college is Dr. Gazi Mizanur Rahman, who is a renowned general surgeon of the city.
-The principal is Prof. Dr. Md.
+The college is affiliated with Rajshahi University, Rajshahi Medical University, and Khulna Medical University under the Faculty of Medicine.
+The founder chairman of the college is Gazi Mizanur Rahman, who is a renowned general surgeon of the city.
+The principal is Md.
 Abdul Mannan.
 The college is recognized by the Indian Medical Council (MCI) and the Nepal Medical Council (NMC).